 Mr. Marquis, an engineer with only nine years of experience, asserted that vegetation and other characteristics of the solar facility will prevent any increase in surface water runoff from the Project Area.
 Co.
 Exh.
 21; Marquis Rebuttal Testimony, p.
 2, lines 5-6 (noting that he obtained his engineering degree in 2011); Marquis, Tr.
 IV 522:14 to 523:22.
 However, Mr. Mast, an engineer with a Masters Degree in Engineering and 31 years of experience including construction management, farming, and surface water issues, disagreed with that position.
 CCOPC Exh.
 5, Mast Direct Testimony, p.
 1, A.2; CCOPC Exh.
 6, Mast Suppl.
 Testimony, A.6; Mast, Tr.
 III 474:1-3.
-He observed that the solar fields will increase surface water runoff for the following reasons:
+Contrary to the Board's Opinion (at Page 30, ¶ 107), Mr. Mast is an expert witness rather than a lay witness, on drainage issues due to his 31 years of experience with those issues.
+Mr. Mast observed that the solar fields will increase surface water runoff for the following reasons: